The AGC model using the Engee Function

 This is the main function of our algorithm.
 It

-takes three arguments: t (time), level and loudness.
+takes three arguments: t (time), level (level) and loudness (volume).

 The function returns the loudness value divided by envelope_gain,

-This function updates the envelope value in the object
+This function updates the value of the envelope in the object.

 Block.
-It calculates the difference between level and the current envelope value.
+It calculates the difference between the level and the current value of the envelope.

-If the difference is positive, envelope is increased by 80% of this difference.
+If the difference is positive, the envelope increases by 80% of this

 difference.
-Otherwise, it decreases by 1% of this difference.
+Otherwise, it is reduced by 1% of this difference.
 As a result

-the function returns an updated Block object, which allows us to store and redefine it.
+, the function returns the updated Block object, which allows

 us to store and redefine this value at each of the calculation steps.

-Now that we have decided how to organise the model, let's move on to running it and analysing the results.
+Now that we have decided on the organization of the model, let's move on to launching it and analyzing the results.

 Auxiliary functions